ExpressVPN Pros & Cons

 - Sling TV

-In addition to unblocking most popular streaming services, ExpressVPN’s fast download speeds mean that watching HBO Max, Netflix, and BBC iPlayer will be buffer-free.
+In addition to its ability to unblock the most popular streaming services, ExpressVPN’s fast download speeds mean that watching HBO, Netflix, and BBC iPlayer will be totally buffer-free.

 Torrenting and P2P traffic is unrestricted across ExpressVPN’s entire server network.
 There is no bandwidth limit or restriction on P2P activity, either.
 Combined with strong security and a zero-logs policy, this makes ExpressVPN an excellent choice for torrenting and downloading files securely with absolutely no leaks.